 Participation in the Graduate Programs in Psychology requires Classified Student Status.
-The requirements are usually met as part of the admission procedures and include (1) official report of Graduate Record Examination (GRE) scores for both the aptitude and advanced subject test in psychology; (2) official undergraduate transcripts that document appropriate course work completed in psychology; and (3) completion of program prerequisite courses.
+The requirements are usually met as part of the admission procedures and include (1) official undergraduate transcripts that document appropriate course work completed in psychology; and (2) completion of program prerequisite courses.